newrelic-experimental/nr-visually-complete/README.md

 ## Value

-It makes use of the New Relic Browser Agent to attach an attributed, called `vcValue`, to [BrowserInteraction](https://docs.newrelic.com/attribute-dictionary/?event=BrowserInteraction) events.
+It makes use of the New Relic Browser Agent to attach an attributed, called `vcValue`, to the current [BrowserInteraction](https://docs.newrelic.com/attribute-dictionary/?event=BrowserInteraction) event.

 This attribute is an integer that represents a time in milliseconds.